 Safe Work Australia have listed safe design as their number one focus area in their Australian Work Health & Safety Strategy for 2012 - 2022.
 This makes good sense.
 Eliminating a risk before it becomes a hazard is a seemingly obvious answer and could help substantially in reducing the number of fatalities and injuries that are sustained within workplaces across the country.
 But while it would appear to be an easy answer the implementation may be a bit more complicated.

-Are designers now required to be experts in all facets of safety?
+But how can designers be experts in all facets of safety?

 It is simply not practical, nor realistic, to expect designers to be knowledgeable in all the intricacies of safety.
 Roof access and fall protection safety requirements in particular are covered by a large amount of Acts, Standards and Regulations which are constantly changing and evolving.